shila-py/semic/README.md

-# Semic : Semiconductor physics calculation and modeling Python package
+# Semic : Semiconductor physics calculation and modeling

 ## What is it?
 (WIP)